 Physical Layer

 This layer includes the physical equipment involved in the data transfer, such as the cables and switches.
 This is also the layer where the data gets converted into a bit stream, which is a string of 1s and 0s.
 The physical layer of both devices must also agree on a signal convention so that the 1s can be distinguished from the 0s on both devices.

-WiFi:

 4. Physical Layer Frame Structure and its types